-I’m not sure what kind of magic happens when you pour warm frosting on a hot cake, but the end result is slightly crackly, soft, melt-in-your-mouth icing that ensures this banana nutella cake is anything but boring!
+I’m not sure what kind of magic happens when you pour the warm frosting on a hot cake, but the end result is slightly crackly, soft, melt-in-your-mouth icing that ensures this banana nutella cake is anything but boring!

 Common Questions about Banana Nutella Cake

 Yes!
 I almost always bake with ripened bananas that I then freeze (out of the peel).
-If your banana release a lot of extra liquid, drain out the excess before adding the thawed banana to the cake — but a banana that isn’t too overly ripe shouldn’t release much extra liquid.
+If your banana releases a lot of extra liquid, drain out the excess before adding the thawed banana to the cake — but a banana that isn’t too overly ripe shouldn’t release much extra liquid.

 Yes!
 For a peanut butter banana snack cake, do a direct 1:1 substitution of peanut butter for the Nutella in the icing.

 Any 9×13-inch pan will work, but I love to use a rectangular springform pan, like this one.
 Taking the sides off the cake pan makes cutting and serving the cake so easy.

 The cake can be stored at room temperature for up to 4 days.
 For longer storage, it can be refrigerated for up to a week, or frozen for 3 months.